Rihanna Reportedly Has Baby Fever, Has Plans To Do It On Her Own If There’s Not A Man In The Picture Per ‘HL’

-Now that she just turned 31-years-old, there’s one thing that Rihanna has had on her mind — babies.
+Now that she is 31-years-old, there’s one thing that Rihanna reportedly has on her mind — babies.

-Not only that, but when she does eventually have a child of her own, she plans to be as hands on as she possibly can and she doesn’t even want to hire a nanny even though she has the funds for one.
+Not only that but when she does eventually have a child of her own, she plans to be as hands-on as she possibly can and she doesn’t even want to hire a nanny even though she has the funds for one.
 But, even though she has lots of thoughts of starting a family, the source also shares that RiRi won’t get pregnant until she knows the time is right and she can devote all of her time to her child.
-In fact, she’s even toying around with the idea of freezing eggs for down the road.
+In fact, she’s even toying around with the idea of freezing eggs so she can have children in the future.

 “Since that she is getting older, she has even thought about freezing her eggs too.
 She can’t wait to be a mom.”